codatio/codat-docs/docs/payables/guides/bill-pay/how-the-demo-app-works.md

   You can set up a sandbox QuickBooks Online company that contains data for a different region, then run through the demo app guide again.
 For more information, see [Create and test with a sandbox company](https://developer.intuit.com/app/developer/qbo/docs/develop/sandboxes/manage-your-sandboxes) in the Intuit developer documentation.

 - **Expand the app's functionality**
   Go one step further and develop other features that make the Accounts Payable process simpler for your customers.
-For example, you could provide the ability to pay a bill using a credit note, or create a new bill from within your application.
+For example, you could provide the ability to pay a bill using a credit note or create a new bill from within your application.

 - **Further reading**
   Explore accounting automation topics in the [Codat Blog](https://www.codat.io/blog/category/accounting-automation/).

-Find out more about the [Accounting API](/accounting-api/overview) or explore our other [use cases](/usecases/overview).
+Find out more about [Sync for Payables](/payables/overview) or explore our other [use cases](/usecases/overview).